-The concept of place has long been associated with the creation of built form in the shaping of streets and squares, however our concepts seek to take this a step further by integrating fundamental community needs in a socially responsible manner, creating a new benchmark for mixed-use design and catalysing wider re-generation.
+The concept of Place has long been associated with the creation of built form in the shaping of streets and squares.
+At Bermondsey Works, our proposal seeks to take this a step further by integrating fundamental community needs in a socially responsible manner, creating a new benchmark for mixed-use design and catalysing wider re-generation.

 As a contrasting element, the tower is clad in dark slate above the 3-storey college plinth.
-Our design meets all best practice standards defined by the London plan including wheel chair housing and the MUGA which serves the school is also shared by the wider community.
+Our design meets all best practice standards defined by the London Plan, including wheelchair housing, and the MUGA which serves the school along with the wider community.

-"HLM’s living and communities’ specialists bought real creativity and energy to the process, which ultimately allowed us to bring forward this important site for new housing; bringing with its important community gains.
-Their strong design solution was an essential ingredient of gaining the support of the Mayor of London."
+"HLM’s Living and Communities’ specialists bought real creativity and energy to the process, which ultimately allowed us to bring forward this important site for new housing; also delivering important community gains.
+Their strong design solution was an essential ingredient of gaining the support of the Mayor of London." - The Client